affedilmez/homunculus/readme.md

 Usage
 -----

-See index.php and demo folder.
+See the demo folder for an example.

 License
 -------